BobbySwaggTV/xrplife/README.md

 ## Installation
 1. Remove the "fivem" resource from your resources folder and server.cfg.
+2. Inside the fivem-map-skater resource change "fivem = true" to "xrplife = true"
-2. Take xrplife and drop it into your resources folder and add to server.cfg.
+3. Take xrplife and drop it into your resources folder and add to server.cfg.
-3. Make sure if your resource is "xrplife-master" to rename it to "xrplife".
+4. Make sure if your resource is "xrplife-master" to rename it to "xrplife".
-4. Edit the files inside the config folder.
+5. Edit the files inside the config folder.
-5. Import "xrplife.sql" into your mysql database.
+6. Import "xrplife.sql" into your mysql database.
-6. Start server.
+7. Start server.